sheel-gandhi/School_District_Analysis/README.md

 Original summary
 ![image](https://user-images.githubusercontent.com/108366412/181427756-02c59ece-d627-446d-bc4d-ce4d1f2279ad.png)

-The scores for Thomas High School 9th grade students (491 students) were changed to NaN after which new district summary was ran.
+The scores for Thomas High School 9th grade students (461 students) were changed to NaN after which new district summary was ran.
 Loc function was used to replace the values to NaN.

 student_data_df.loc[(student_data_df["school_name"] == "Thomas High School") & (student_data_df["grade"] == "9th"), "reading_score"] = np.nan

 Adjusted summary
 ![image](https://user-images.githubusercontent.com/108366412/181427818-5ec8dd6b-3775-437c-a5c6-a84ba7862ccf.png)

 From the numbers we can see there is a nominal change in the passing percentage of 0.2%, 0.1% and 0.3% in math, reading and overall percentages respectively.
-Data of 491 students was changed out of a pool of 39170 students.
+Data of 461 students was changed out of a pool of 39170 students.
 Thus, only minor difference in passing percentages can be seen which if rounded off to zero decimal, may not show any difference in the adjusted summary.
 The number of students and total budget remained as is as they were run on the original school data which was unchanged.

 ### How is the school summary affected?

 A huge drop in passing percentage in math, reading and overall passing can be seen in Thomas High School summary.
 Passing Math % dropped from 93.27% to 66.91%, reading from 97.31% to 69.66% and overall % dropped from 90.95% to 65.08% respectively.
+This is because scores for grade 9 is missing but the number of students is still the same and includes 9th grade students.

 Original Thomas High School summary
 ![image](https://user-images.githubusercontent.com/108366412/181428069-c71e8e40-e99c-471d-a06a-af14b12e8504.png)